 Needs assessment process and outcomes

-One of the first tasks undertaken by the Wollondilly Health Alliance was to conduct a needs assessment of the region.
+in 2014, the Wollondilly Health Alliance conducted a needs assessment of the region.
 The aim of the needs assessment was to find out what the community and GPs thought about health services in Wollondilly.

 What you told us

 - Only 3% of your specialist needs are met in Wollondilly.
 With around 53% being addressed in the Macarthur region and 17% in Wingecarribee (Bowral and surrounds).